barrelstrength/sprout-docs/docs/reports/custom-twig-template-report.md

 }) }}
 ```

-All options are available to you via the `options` variable.
+All Settings are available to you via the `options` variable.
 Be sure to test if they exist.
 See an example Option Template with several common fields in the Sprout Reports `examples/templates` folder.

 - Text
 - Textarea